Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Makes A Car Expensive To Insure?

-In addition to the above-mentioned factors, the type of car you choose to drive will also impact your car insurance rates.
+As mentioned, the type of car you choose to drive will also impact your car insurance rates.
 And some cars are considered higher risk than others.

 More specifically, auto insurance providers will assess the following factors in terms of vehicles to insure: